SomayahAlbaradei/Splice_Deep/README.md

 ### Usage
 We propose five models to recognize SS in different organisms: Homo sapiens 'hs', Oryza japonica 'oriza', Arabidopsis thaliana 'at', C.elegans 'c_elegans', and Drosophila melanogaster 'd_mel'.
 Our models take DNA seqences with 602 length (SS in 300 and 301 positions) as input, performs feature extraction and feature selection using DL from the flanking regons, and predict whether the given sequence represents a true/false SS using an artificial neural network (NN) binary classifier.
+To use splice2deep models, please git clone it and make sure you have *[Installing Git Large File Storage](https://help.github.com/en/articles/installing-git-large-file-storage)*

-To successfully use Splice2deep models we recomend you to create a virtul environment based on requirements.txt:
+To successfully run Splice2deep models we recomend you to create a virtul environment based on requirements.txt:
 ```
  $ conda create --name splice2deep --file requirements.txt
 ```